adrybakov/rad-tools/docs/source/user-guide/rad-plot-tb2j.rst

 .. note::

-    In the following text only exchange.iso.png file will be produced with the help of  :ref:`--what-to-plot <rad-plot-tb2j_what-to-plot>` argument.
+    In the following text only "exchange.iso.png" file is produced with the help of  :ref:`--what-to-plot <rad-plot-tb2j_what-to-plot>` argument.

 Basic adjustments
 -----------------

-Since the exchange.out file contains a lot of exchange bonds the pictures with all of them are not really useful.
+Since "the exchange.out" file contains a lot of exchange bonds the pictures with all of them are not really useful.
 Lets plot the isotropic exchange picture with some adjustments: